 The arts and sciences gave the NYU founders their revolutionary 1831 curriculum, and what is now known as the College of Arts & Science (CAS) was the University’s original school.
 Over the next century and a half, Arts & Science institutions would provide the enduring throughline in NYU’s unconventional evolution.
 By 1886, the Graduate School of Arts & Science (GSAS) was established.
 In 1895, the undergraduate college was relocated to a Stanford White-designed campus in the Bronx, and remained there until 1973 as the University Heights College of Arts & Science.
 Back downtown, an undergraduate Arts & Science presence was soon restored, and over the ensuing decades, what is now the College of Arts & Science was known successively as the University College of Arts & Science, Washington Square College, and Washington Square University College.
 In 2007, Liberal Studies joined CAS and GSAS as NYU Arts & Science’s third institutional pillar.

-In the early twentieth century, the University’s rapid and diversifying expansion led to a decentralization in administration and academic authority, so that by the mid-century, each of the various schools and colleges in the University offered its own arts and science curriculum.
+In the early twentieth century, the University’s rapid and diversifying expansion led to a decentralization in administration and academic authority, so that by the mid-century, each of the various schools and colleges in the University offered its own arts and science curriculum and faculty.
 Citing the drawbacks to this structure, a landmark 1956 self-study recommended that the University’s arts and science faculty unite to serve NYU students of all schools and colleges.
-The sale of the University Heights campus completed the unification of the faculty and administration of arts and science as a single organizational structure.
-Speaking as the first dean of the combined Faculty of Arts & Science (FAS) at its historic first meeting in 1973, Richard Bayly Winder proclaimed, “unity should be the watchword for the future.”
+The sale of the University Heights campus completed the unification of the faculty and administration of NYU Arts & Science as a single organizational structure.
+Speaking as the first dean of the combined faculty of Arts & Science at its historic first meeting in 1973, Richard Bayly Winder proclaimed, “unity should be the watchword for the future.”